dantordj/IntelliLight/README.md

 # Final project for Reinforcement Learning course.
 MVA-2018

+## Acknowledgments
+Please note that some of the functions to communicate with the SUMO agent come from the code this repository: wingsweihua/IntelliLight.
+The rest of the implementation (agents, training, etc) is original.

 ## Code Usage
 Please find the project report in the `report.pdf` file.